Skip to content

 Other November celebrations:

 It is no secret that December is the time of year everyone seems to have a sniffle, cough or fever.
-Handwashing has been proven to slow the spread of many common illnesses so it makes perfect sense that the first full week of December is National Handwashing Awareness Week.
+Handwashing has been proven to slow the spread of many common illnesses so it makes perfect sense that December 7-13 is National Handwashing Awareness Week.

 Try these initiatives in your workplace to celebrate and ensure proper hand washing: